DavidLyra/backend-library-rest-api/README.md

 # POSTMAN

-To test the endpoints use the collection located in the project, in the resources directory: /main/resources/postman_colection
+To send requests and view responses, test the endpoints using the collection located in the project: / main / resources / postman_colection

 1. Make sure the project is running
 2. Open POSTMAN an import the file **LIBRARY.postman_collection.json**